coolstrapiplugins/strapi-plugin-masterclass/README.md

 ## Bug reports

 If you find a bug or need support for using this plugin, open an issue at https://github.com/luisguve/strapi-plugin-masterclass

-This plugin is a WIP project and this is the effort of a single developer, so feel free to contact me if you find it interesting, have an advise or would like to support in some way: luisguveal@gmail.com.
-I would like to hear from you!